-2015 2014 2013
+2016 2015 2014

-Beginning balance \$ 582 \$ \$
+Beginning balance \$ 4,340 \$ 582 s -

-Increases related to prior year tax positions 3,758
+Increases related to prior year tax positions 12,332 3,758

-Increases related to current year tax positions 582
+Increases related to current year tax positions 873 582

-Ending balance \$ 4,340 \$ 582 \$
+Ending balance \$ 17,545 \$ 4,340 \$ 582

-As of December 31, 2015 and 2014, the Company had gross unrecognized tax benefits of \$4.3 million and \$0.6 million, respectively, none of which would affect the effective tax rate.
+As of December 31, 2016 and 2015, the Company had gross unrecognized tax benefits of \$17.5 million and \$4.3 million, respectively, none of which would affect the effective tax rate.
+The increase in 2016 related to prior year tax positions is primarily due to a change in our estimate of research and development and other tax credits that may not be sustained on audit.
 The Company does not anticipate any significant decreases in its unrecognized tax benefits over the next 12 months.
 The Company's policy is to recognize the interest expense and/or penalties related to income tax matters as a component of income tax expense.
-The Company had no accrual for interest or penalties on its balance sheets at December 31, 2015 or December 31, 2014, and has not recognized interest and/or penalties in its statements of operations for any of the years ended December 31, 2015, 2014 or 2013.
+The Company had no accrual for interest or penalties on its balance sheets at December 31, 2016 or December 31, 2015, and has not recognized interest and/or penalties in its statements of operations for any of the years ended December 31, 2016 or 2014.

 The Company is subject to taxation in the United States and California.
-The Company's tax years for 1997 and forward are subject to examination by the United States and California tax authorities due to the carryforward of unutilized net operating losses and R&D credits.
+The Company's tax years for 1998 and forward are subject to examination by the United States and California tax authorities due to the carryforward of unutilized net operating losses and R&D credits.

-12. Employee Benefit Plan
+11. Employee Benefit Plan

 The Company has a defined contribution savings plan under section 401(k) of the IRC.
 The plan covers substantially all employees.
 The Company matches employee contributions made to the plan according to a specified formula.
-The Company's matching contributions totaled approximately \$0.1 million, \$0.1 million and \$0.2 million for the years ended 2015, 2014 and 2013, respectively.
+The Company's matching contributions totaled approximately \$0.1 million for each the years ended 2016, 2015 and 2014.

-13. Summary of (Unaudited) Quarterly Financial Information
+12. Summary of (Unaudited) Quarterly Financial Information